-- Prepare a 2-3% suspension of red cells in PBS or Isotonic saline. - 2.
-Place in the appropriate well: 1 volume DIALAB Anti-AB0 reagent and 1 volume - Mix thoroughly, preferably using a microplate shaker, taking care to avoid crosswell contamination.
-3. - Incubate at room temperature for 15 minutes (time dependant on user).
-4 - Centrifuge the microplate for 1 minute at 140 rcf or for a suitable alternative time and force - 6.
-Resuspend the cell buttons using carefully controlled agitation on a microplate shaker. - Read macroscopically or with a validated automatic reader. - Any weak reactions should be repeated by the tube technique.
+- Prepare a 2-3% suspension of red cells in PBS or Isotonic saline. - Place in the appropriate well: 1 volume DIALAB Anti-AB0 reagent and 1 volume red cell suspension.
+2. - Mix thoroughly, preferably using a microplate shaker, taking care to avoid cross-3. well contamination. - Incubate at room temperature for 15 minutes (time dependant on user). - 5.
+Centrifuge the microplate for 1 minute at 140 rcf or for a suitable alternative time and force. - 6.
+Resuspend the cell buttons using carefully controlled agitation on a microplate - Read macroscopically or with a validated automatic reader. - Any weak reactions should be repeated by the tube technique.
 8.